 It turns out that Highlands is very dog friendly!
 During our first trip with Ellie, I was a bit unsure if we would struggle to find things to do.
 But oh-ho I should not have worried.
 Highlands is an outdoor playground not just for us, but for those adventure loving pooches too.

 As we dig into things here, it’s good to note that this is a very outdoor heavy itinerary.
 As in, you should plan on visiting when the weather is nice enough that you can spend most of your time outside.
-Due to the elevation, it can be significantly cooler in the mountains than in nearby areas.

 For us, the temperatures were a good 20 degrees cooler in late June than in South Carolina.
 Something I was not expecting.
 It was so cool one night that I almost went out and bought a sweatshirt (luckily it warmed up a bit the next day).